Allows you to manage your chapter’s member roster, update your chapter’s contact information, and much more!

 You can let chapter members, ACM members, and other computing professionals, know about your upcoming events: https://www.acm.org/chapters/local-activities

 The headquarters office can help chapters planning ACM membership drives by providing ACM Membership brochures and promotional materials.
 Find out more information at: https://www.acm.org/chapters/chapter-promotional-materials

 ACM offers to publicize noteworthy chapter events to ACM members in their specified area.
-The person requesting such services must be an active chapter officer, and should send a message in plain text format, along with either the city or zip code range, to the Local Activities Coordinator at least 48 hours before the event.
+The person requesting such services must be an active chapter officer, and should make the request here at least 48 hours before the event.
 Chapters are limited to one message per month.

 Some examples of newsworthy items include: